How I failed machine learning in medical imaging -- shortcomings and recommendations: It's not all about larger datasets

-The availability of large labeled datasets has enabled solving difficult artificial intelligence problems, such as natural scene understanding in computer vision~\citep{russakovsky2015imagenet}.
+The availability of large labeled datasets has enabled solving difficult machine learning problems, such as natural image recognition in computer vision.
 As a result, there is widespread hope that similar progress will happen in medical applications: with large datasets, algorithm research will eventually solve a clinical problem posed as discrimination task.
-Few clinical questions come as well-posed discrimination tasks that can be naturally framed as machine-learning tasks.But, even for these, larger datasets have often failed to lead to the progress hoped for.
+Few clinical questions come as well-posed discrimination tasks that can be naturally framed as machine-learning tasks.
+But, even for these, larger datasets have often failed to lead to the progress hoped for.

 One example is that of early diagnosis of Alzheimer's disease (AD), which is a growing health burden due to the aging population.
-Early diagnosis would open the door to early-stage interventions, most likely to be effective.
-Hence, efforts have been dedicated to acquire large brain-imaging cohorts of aging individuals at risk of developing AD, on which early biomarkers can be developed using machine learning \citep{mueller2005ways}.
-As a result, there have been steady increases in the typical sample size of studies applying machine learning to develop computer-aided diagnosis of AD, or its predecessor, mild cognitive impairment, as visible in \autoref{fig:sample_size}a, built with a meta-analysis compiling 478 studies from 6 systematic reviews \citep{dallora2017machine,arbabshirani2017single,liu2019comparison,sakai2019machine,wen2020convolutional,ansart2020predicting}.
+Early diagnosis would open the door to early-stage interventions, which are most likely to be effective.
+Substantial efforts have acquired large brain-imaging cohorts of aging individuals at risk of developing AD, on which early biomarkers can be developed using machine learning \citep{mueller2005ways}.
+As a result, there have been steady increases in the typical sample size of studies applying machine learning to develop computer-aided diagnosis of AD, or its predecessor, mild cognitive impairment.
+This growth is clearly visible in publications, as on \autoref{fig:sample_size}a, a meta-analysis compiling 478 studies from 6 systematic reviews \citep{dallora2017machine,arbabshirani2017single,liu2019comparison,sakai2019machine,wen2020convolutional,ansart2020predicting}.

-However, the increase in data size did not come with better diagnostic accuracy, in particular for the most clinically-relevant question, distinguishing pathological versus stable evolution for patients with symptoms of prodromal Alzheimer's (\autoref{fig:sample_size}b).
+However, the increase in data size did not come with better diagnostic accuracy, in particular for the most clinically relevant question, distinguishing pathological versus stable evolution for patients with symptoms of prodromal Alzheimer's (\autoref{fig:sample_size}b).
 Rather, studies with larger sample sizes tend to report worse prediction accuracy.
 This is worrisome, as these larger studies are closer to real-life settings.
-However, research efforts across time lead to improvements even on large, heterogeneous cohorts (\autoref{fig:sample_size}c), as studies published later show improvements for large sample sizes.
+On the other hand, research efforts across time did lead to improvements even on large, heterogeneous cohorts (\autoref{fig:sample_size}c), as studies published later show improvements for large sample sizes.